 Shunpike offers two entry points for accessing arts business advice from seasoned arts professionals.

-Our neighborhood activation program matches artists and creative enterprise with vacant retail space.
+Our neighborhood activation program matches artists with vacant retail space.

 Frequently Asked Questions

 Do you serve arts groups outside of Seattle?

 Yes.
 Shunpike serves arts groups and projects across Washington state.

 Shunpike’s Arts Business Services are also available to individual artists as well as individuals that lead arts groups.
 Shunpike also serves many individual artists through the Storefronts program.